Home

 • Grandson Matthew Emenhiser married Shari and dwells in Fort Wayne.

 Daughter Barbara Jean Rosswurm (1937-living) was born on Aug.
 2, 1937.
 In 1956, feeling the call to Catholic service, she became Sister Barbara Jean, CSA (Congregation of St Agnes).
 She moved to Florida in 1981.
-In 1999, her home was in Tampa, FL and today she dwells in Venice, FL.
+In 1999, her home was in Tampa, FL and in more recent years she has dwelled in Venice, FL and Fond du Lac, WI.

 Richard & Mary Ann celebrating their 50th wedding